Below we look at French Money printing circa 1793…You’ll quickly see a dangerous pattern similar to American politics, QE and low-rate addiction..

 Sound familiar?
 Today, the vast majority of American investors are “all-in,” looking to make their fortunes in a stock market that is little more than a casino.

-But against these ultimately prophetic warnings, Marat, “friend of the people” and others seduced the herd/crowds with promises of “stimulating” the economy with just the right amount of printing and interest rate suppression.
+But against these ultimately prophetic warnings, Marat, “friend of the people” and others seduced the herd/crowds with promises of “stimulating” the economy with just the right amount of French money printing and interest rate suppression.

 Sound familiar?
 Remember Paulson?
 Geithner?
 Bernanke?